ESMO and IARC have joined forces to improve cancer prevention worldwide.

 IARC’s World Cancer Report Updates Learning Platform offers freely accessible learning material based on selected content from the IARC 2020 World Cancer Report, the most comprehensive resource on cancer prevention published every five years.
 The goal of the platform is to turn the latest research into policy and practical measures to help stakeholders in control cancer.
 It is also designed to enlarge the base of doctors who are properly educated and trained in key prevention measures, allowing them to provide guidance to patients as well as to act as role models.

-As this is a freely accessible resource, with vital information on cancer prevention and research, ESMO would encourage you to register for the portal, by clicking on the banner below in order to receive direct updates.
+As this is a freely accessible resource, with vital information on cancer prevention and research, ESMO would encourage you to register for the portal, in order to receive direct updates, including those on live events and self-paced resources.

 About the IARC World Cancer Report